Nasiruddin Chowdhury: Professional league career

 In 2017, Nasir joined Abahani Limited Dhaka.
-He scored the first in a 2-0 win over his former club Sheikh Jamal DC, the win saw Abahani win a record of six Bangladesh Premier League titles.
+He scored the first in a 2–0 win over his former club Sheikh Jamal DC, the win saw Abahani win a record of six Bangladesh Premier League titles.
 Throughout the season Nasir scored six league goals, again showcasing his goal scoring ability.
 He was the second highest local goal scorer and was only one goal behind Tawhidul Alam Sabuz, who mainly played as a forward.
 In 2018, Nasir was caught in a controversy, as he took an advance of Tk 3 lakh from Abahani, confirming he would stay at the club; but later he joined newcomers Bashundhara Kings.
-Nasir escaped a one year ban from Bangladesh Football Federation evern after Abahani filed a complaint against him.
-He won the league the league title once more and scored three goals along the way, the following year Nasir returned to Abahani.
+Nasir escaped a one-year ban from Bangladesh Football Federation even after Abahani filed a complaint against him.
+He won the league title once more and scored three goals along the way, the following year Nasir returned to Abahani.
 However, his second stint at the club was disappointing, as an aging Abahani team failed to win the league title once more, losing out to Bashundhara Kings.
-The next year Abahani released all of there veteran players including Nasir, who went onto join Sheikh Russel KC in 2021.
+He would also represent the club at the 2019 AFC Cup.
+The following year Abahani released all of there veteran players including Nasir, who went onto join Sheikh Russel KC in 2021.

+According to IFFHS, Chowdhury was the fifth-oldest player (and oldest outfield player) to play a match in the top tier of a national league in 2023, aged 43 years and 279 days in his last Bangladesh Premier League game in 2023 against Muktijoddha on 15 July.
+In the following year, however, he was the outright oldest player to do so, aged 44 years and 219 days, ahead of Brazilian goalkeeper Fábio in Série A, aged 44 years and 69 days.
+On 23 August 2024, Nasir announced his retirement from professional football, however, he also stated that he would continue playing in the Chittagong Football League for another season.

 International career

-Serbian coach Zoran Đorđević was the first to include Nasir in Bangladesh the national team.
+Serbian coach Zoran Đorđević was the first to include Nasir in the Bangladesh national team.
 He mainly played as a defender as per the coaches preference.
 He started his international career during the 2010 AFC Challenge Cup, in Sri Lanka.
-He captained Bangladesh during the 2013 SAFF Championship, where he injured his head after a collision with Indian defender Nirmal Chettri.
-He scored his first international goal against Singapore during a friendly, in 2015.
+Nasir captained Bangladesh at the 2013 SAFF Championship, where he injured his head after a collision with Indian defender Nirmal Chettri.
+In 2014, Nasir was appointed vice-captain for an exhibition match against India.
+He scored his first international goal against Singapore during a friendly in 2015.